CalebCress/ScoutingSystem/specsheet.md

     - `scoutId`: id of scout being queued
     - `teamNumber`: the number of the team being scouted

-#### Get Teams
-- Endpoint: `/roundTeams`
-- Method: `Post`
-- Request Fields:
-  - `roundNumber`: number of round you want to get scouts for
-  - `eventId`: id of event queue is for
-- Response Fields:
-  - `teams`: list of teams playing in round

 ## Database
 Uses MongoDB with database named `scouting`.